German Potato Salad

 The earliest recipe for American potato salad dates to the mid-19th century and involved cooked potatoes dressed with oil, vinegar, and herbs.
 Culinary historians think German immigrants, who lived the sour-sweet combination, influenced early potato salads.
 Mayonnaise didn’t show up in American potato salad until the early 20th century.

-Naturally, in Germany, it’s simply called kartoffelsalat (potato salad), just as it’s just a “cheese steak” in Philly.
+Naturally, in Germany, it’s simply called kartoffelsalat (potato salad).
 Actually, the bacon-vinegar dressing for potato salad is a Southern Germany thing; mayonnaise and chopped egg are seen in potato salads from the northern section of the country.

 Both styles of potato salad were a part of our Dutchtown table, but when I taste the tangy Southern German-style salad, I’m transported to our neat, green backyard for a family cookout.
 In my mind’s eye, Dad is grilling bratwurst and this potato salad is among the side dishes that line our patio’s table.